linux-test-project/ltp/README.md

 Although we accept GitHub pull requests, the preferred way is sending patches to our mailing list.

-It's a good idea to test patches on Travis CI before posting to mailing list.
-Our travis setup covers various architectures and distributions in order to make sure LTP compiles cleanly on most common configurations.
+It's a good idea to test patches on GitHub Actions before posting to mailing list.
+Our GitHub Actions setup covers various architectures and distributions in order to make sure LTP compiles cleanly on most common configurations.
-For testing you need to sign up to Travis CI, enable running builds on your LTP fork on https://travis-ci.org/account/repositories and push your branch.
+For testing you need to just to push your changes to your own LTP fork on GitHub.